Research

 • Verosky, N. J. (2017).
 Hierarchizability as a predictor of scale candidacy.
 Music Perception, 34(5), 515-530.
 [PDF] [Web]

-My ongoing projects at the Objects and Knowledge Lab include investigating expertise in music notation reading and representations of categorical knowledge in convolutional neural networks.
+My ongoing projects at the Objects and Knowledge Lab include investigating visual expertise in music notation reading and representations of categorical knowledge in convolutional neural networks.